-Access is known as a desktop database system because it's functions are intended to be run from a single computer.
-This is in contrast to a server database application (such as SQL Server), where it is intended to be installed on a server, then accessed remotely from multiple client machines.
+Access has traditionally been known as a desktop database system because its functions are intended to be run from a single computer (as opposed to a server database application where the application is installed on a server, then accessed remotely from multiple client machines).

-Microsoft (or MS) Access is a software package that you install just like any other software package, and is bundled as part of the Microsoft Office suite.
+Microsoft Access (or MS Access) is a software package that you install just like any other software package, and is bundled as part of the Microsoft Office suite.

 Access Versus Excel

 You may be wondering what the benefits of using Access are compared with using an Excel spreadsheet.
 Well, it really depends on what you want to do with the data that you're storing and how much data you intend to store.

 Excel may be fine if you've only got a small amount of data, and if you don't have many attributes against each piece of data.
 It may be fine if you don't have much in the way of relational data across multiple worksheets.
 Once you start storing many attributes against each piece of data, and perhaps you find yourself repeating information across multiple worksheets, then it's time to start using Access (or another database system if you prefer).

 Another important reason for using Access over Excel is, if you need to generate a lot of queries and reports.
 Access is much better suited for doing this compared to Excel.

 Access File Extensions

 When you create (and save) a database in Microsoft Access, the database is saved with a .accdb extension.
 This is the file extension you will use the most when developing Access databases.
 Older Access databases used an .mdb extension or sometimes a .mde extension, but in 2007, Microsoft started to phase these out in favor of the .accdb extension.
 If you're unable to open an older database, you may need to convert to .accdb first using a pre-2013 version of Access.